IBM/solsa/README.md

 their source code to YAML.
 SolSA integrates with IDEs such as [Visual Studio Code](https://code.visualstudio.com) to provide online validation, code completion, and documentation of the various resources and configuration parameters.
-SolSA enables the definition architectural patterns (bundles of resources) that can be used across many applications.
+SolSA enables the definition of architectural patterns (bundles of resources) that can be used across many applications.

 Thanks to Kubernetes operators, Kubernetes applications can include not only